learn-co-curriculum/dsc-running-jupyter-locally/README.md

 ## The Command Line

 In order to be able to work locally, we first need to tell you a tiny bit about command line.
 On Mac computers, this is the terminal application.
 On Windows computers, we'll use "Git Bash".
 The command line serves as a low-level interpreter through which you, the user, can send commands directly to the computer.
-As a computer user, you previously have probably sent commands to the computer through a graphical user interface (GUI) such as a web browser, text editor, photo editor, or any other of the myriad of computer programs now in existence.
+As a computer user, you previously have probably sent commands to the computer through a graphical user interface (GUI) such as a web browser, text editor, photo editor, or any other of the myriad computer programs now in existence.
 While the command line is initially daunting with its cryptic looking text, we will quickly see some of the many advantages it can have.

 One of the many useful features of the command line will be using *git* to clone (download) a local copy of the curriculum hosted on Canvas.
 This will allow you to work offline and to save changes as you work through exercises and start programming!